ibm-apiconnect/apichol/exercises/ex3/README.md

 <br/><br/>
 ![apidesignview](https://raw.githubusercontent.com/ragsns/apichol/master/images/ex3/apidesignview.png)

+It is also worth noting that if you already possess an existing backend API application, you can publish this Open API (Swagger) specification to Bluemix whereby the platform would then manage your existing APIs for you.
+Platforms such as Bluemix are great at providing analytics, gateway, security, authentication and user management facilities for your API needs.

-### Summary of Exercise
+### Summary of exercise and next steps
 We've now learned quite a bit.
 We know what an Open API (Swagger) specification is, how its used and what is its composition.
 We've explored a couple of tools that assist us with Open API design, composition and management.

-In the next exercise, we'll create a Loopback Application against these defined APIs.
+In [Exercise 4](../ex4), we'll create a Loopback Application against these defined APIs.
 Having a backend application takes the conceptual descriptions within the spec and makes them concrete (e.g. Functional Create, Read, Update and Delete API endpoints).
-It is also worth noting that if you already possess an existing backend API application, you can publish this Open API (Swagger) specification to Bluemix whereby the platform would then manage your existing APIs for you.
-Platforms such as Bluemix are great at providing analytics, gateway, security, authentication and user management facilities for your API needs.
-Navigate over to ex4 directory and begin exercise 4.